 What are biosimilars?

-Biosimilars are versions of drugs that are made to be identical or similar to drugs that already available on the market (also known as originators, innovators or reference medicinal products/ RMPs).
-Due to clearer regulatory guidelines and better uptake in the industry, biosimilar market size is set to increase considerably over the coming decade.
+Biosimilars are versions of drugs that are made to be identical or similar to drugs that already available on the market – also known as originators, innovators or reference medicinal products (RMPs).
+Due to clearer regulatory guidelines and better uptake in the industry, the biosimilar market size is set to increase considerably over the coming decade.

 Biosimilar development and manufacture can begin once the market patent associated with the innovator has expired.
 Once this development begins and biosimilar drug material is manufactured, biosimilar testing must take place.
 This involves comparing the biosimilar to the innovator product across various parameters in order to prove it is similar to the innovator.